coconut-mall23/coconut-mall23/README.md

 - 👋 Hi, I’m @coconut-mall23
 - 👀 I’m interested in Making game websites and disabling lightspeed (viewer)
-- 🌱 I’m currently learning how to code again ( im dumb and somhow forgot all syntaxes for java and HTML 4)
+- 🌱 I’m currently learning how to code again ( im dumb and somhow forgot all syntaxes for java and HTML 4 and learning HTML 5, i have made no progress whatsoever)
 - 💞️ I’m looking to collaborate on websites, good for ideas but not mutch else
 - 📫 How to reach me, message me at coconutmall25@gmail.com, might take me a while to respond due to it being my alt account
 - 😄 Pronouns: He/Him or AC/130